Florida drivers, beware: by many accounts, the Florida portion of I-95 is the most dangerous highway in the United States.

 What Makes I-95 So Dangerous?

-Local highway patrol officers point to speeding and distracted driving as the main reasons for the roadway’s unique danger.
-In an interview with local Jacksonville news outfit News4Jax, an officer stated she often sees drivers texting and talking on the phone constantly, and ignoring road conditions, signs, and construction up ahead.
+Local highway patrol officers point to speeding and In an interview with local Jacksonville news outfit News4Jax, an officer stated she often sees drivers texting and talking on the phone constantly, and ignoring road conditions, signs, and construction up ahead.
 But distracted driving is a common problem on any stretch of highway in the United States.
 That alone doesn’t explain the striking number of accidents on the Florida stretch of I-95.

 Accounts from frequent commuters in Florida cite a number of reasons for the dangerous driving conditions, such as bad weather, aggressive driving, and heavy traffic.
 Commuters also point to poor design and maintenance of the roadway and the constant presence of construction work as dangerous elements on I-95.